Electro-resonance/OpenGML/PPM, GML, and OpenGML for Data Scientist.md

 The world of machine learning and data science is built on extracting meaningful insights from data, often requiring advanced techniques to model complex systems.
 Two relatively new but powerful methods for modeling such systems are **Phase Prime Metric (PPM)** and **Geometric Musical Language (GML)**.
 These methods focus on identifying geometric structures in time-series data and have broad applications in areas such as biophysics, neuroscience, and physics.

-In this chapter, we'll introduce these concepts and show how they can be implemented as a library in **scikit-learn**.
+In this chapter, we'll introduce these concepts and provide a roadmap into how they can be implemented as a library in **scikit-learn**.
 We will also discuss **OpenGML**, a project aimed at developing and applying GML for visualizing and analyzing geometric patterns in time-series data.

 ## 1. Overview of PPM, GML, and OpenGML